Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/NodeDApps.md

 Takes care of synchronizing contract data, transaction data, and more.
 Things stay fast because you declare what to keep in sync.

-#### Drizzle Features

-- **State, Events and Transactions**: Fully reactive contract data
-- **Declarative**: Doesn't waste time on valuable cycles if data is unneeded.
-- **Flexible**: Maintains access to underlying functionality.
-    - Web3 and your contract's methods are still there, untouched.

 ---

 <p align="center"><img src="../Resources/openzeppelin.png" width="400"><br><a href="https://docs.openzeppelin.org/v2.3.0/get-started"><strong>🔗 Quickstart</strong></a></p>

 OpenZeppelin is a library for secure smart contract development.
 It provides implementations of standards like ERC20 and ERC721 which you can deploy as-is or extend to suit your needs, as well as Solidity components to build custom contracts and more complex decentralized systems.